salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/null-window-top.md

 # Null window.top (null-window-top)

-The value of `window.top` by Lightning Web Security is `null`.
+The value of `window.top` in Lightning Locker is `null`.
 To prevent code from breaking assume code is executing in the topmost window.

 The following `window.top` references are prohibited or fixable to `window`: